unknow112/ytdl-wrap/README.md

 After clicking on the shortcut, you get a prepared notepad window with temp file. place your desired links here.

 Save the file and close notepad.
 Now you just wait until its all downloaded.
+As a part of download process, the youtube-dl is updated with pip first

 The script downloads to the directory from where it was launched